Order-Explicit Linearization of High-Dimensional $U$-Statistics: Simultaneous Inference for Subsampled Kernel Regression

 \begin{defn} Define the intervals

 The level-$\alpha$ half-sample confidence region for $\theta_0(\bm{x}^{(d)})$ is given by $\hat{\mathcal{C}}(\bm{x}^{(d)})$. \end{defn}

 Confidence intervals with the same structure, based on different choices of bootstrap root, are studied in, e.g., \cite{chernozhukov2014anti} and \cite{belloni2018uniformly}.

 The essential feature of the bootstrap root \eqref{eq: bootstrap root} is that it can be computed without knowing anything about the structure of the estimator $\hat{\theta}_n(\bm{x}^{(d)})$.
 In particular, approaches based on the Rademacher or Gaussian multiplier bootstrap rely on knowledge of a linear approximation to $\hat{\theta}_n(\bm{x}^{(d)})$.
+To gain intuition, suppose that the estimator $\hat{\theta}_n(\bm{x}^{(d)})$ satisfies the exact linear representation